HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 Styles And Instrumental Sequences

-To create a personal accompaniment rhythm, you may use the individual instrumental sequences (percussions, bass and others).
-You may modify them with a graphical intuitive editor, by listening.
+To create a personal accompaniment rhythm, you may use the individual instrumental sequences (drums, bass and others).
+You may modify them with a graphic intuitive editor, by listening.
 In this way, due to the quantity of possible choices, you can create a real unique rhythm pattern that will fit what you want to express.

 Moreover, a special Pizzicato tool lets you decompose a set of styles into a set of building "bricks", giving you all individual instrumental patterns used in these styles.
 This is a new set of raw music materials that you can also use in your composition.